pschaus/linfo2266/website/source/lp/index.rst

 In the case where a row includes a negative :math:`b_i`, the row is multiplied by :math:`-1` (except for the term :math:`x_a`).
 Thus, we can assume :math:`b \ge 0` in all cases and solve the problem using :math:`x_a` for the base.
 Once the objective of the first phase has reached zero after pivoting operations, it means that all artificial variables are set to 0, and the optimization can switches back to the original objective: :math:`\max cx`.

 This ``TwoPhase`` simplex method is is very popular.
-We propose that you implement and test an alternative method, called ``BigMSimplex.java`` to cope with possibly negative value for :math:`b_i` entries.
+We propose that you implement and test an alternative method, called the *Big-M-Simplex* to cope with possibly negative value for :math:`b_i` entries.
 This method does not use two phases but still introduces artificial variables.
 Instead of switching between two objectives, only one objective is used.
-This method uses a large constant :math:`M >> 0` (called big-M), and solve following problem (in tableau form):
+This method uses a large constant :math:`M >> 0` (called Big-M), and solve following problem (in tableau form):

 .. math::